 Who Needs to Comply?

 Essential Eight compliance is mandatory for many federal government agencies and increasingly expected by enterprise clients, cyber insurers, and procurement teams.
-Even if it's not currently mandatory for your business, achieving a strong Essential Eight maturity level is increasingly a competitive differentiator and a genuine marker of security posture.
+Even if it's not currently mandatory for your business, a strong Essential Eight maturity level is becoming a procurement requirement.
+It gives you something concrete to show when clients or insurers ask about your security controls.

 Where to Start